Chart Color Schemes

 Wentworth Falls is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wentworth Falls' dwellings, as per the latest Census, were 95.7% houses and 4.2% other types such as semi-detached, apartments, and 'other' dwellings.
-This compares to Sydney metropolitan areas which had 92.3% houses and 7.7% other dwellings.
+Wentworth Falls' dwellings, as per the latest Census, consisted of 95.7% houses and 4.2% other dwellings (semi-detached, apartments, 'other').
+This contrasts with Sydney metro's 92.3% houses and 7.7% other dwellings.
 Home ownership in Wentworth Falls stood at 47.8%, with mortgaged dwellings at 34.5% and rented ones at 17.6%.
-The median monthly mortgage repayment was $2,080, above Sydney metro's average of $2,033.
-Median weekly rent in Wentworth Falls was $430, higher than Sydney metro's $400.
-Nationally, Wentworth Falls' mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,080, exceeding Sydney metro's average of $2,033.
+Median weekly rent in Wentworth Falls was $430, compared to Sydney metro's $400.
+Nationally, Wentworth Falls' mortgage repayments were higher at $2,080 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing